seungyoon95/covert_comm/README.md

 accept_knock.py is used for both keylogging and file/directory monitoring.
 While this is running, it will watch for a sequence of packets to allow access to specific ports for certain amount of time, which are all set in the config.ini file.
 When the correct sequence is received, it will start a server on the specified port to accept keylog files / created file in the monitored directory.
 Upon receiving the complete file or if the set amount of time is passed, the server will be closed.

+### Dependencies
+The program uses a few external libraries, including:

+- scapy for manipulating / sniffing packets
+- keyboard for logging all key presses
+- setproctitle for masking the process name
+- watchdog for monitoring specific directories

+To install all of the above, please run the following command:

+- pip install scapy keyboard setproctitle watchdog

+### Testing
 *Testing results are available on the report / documentation.*